NC State football commitments in action — Week 12

 Nov.
 8 — Franklin (Tenn.)
 High 28, Antioch 14 (playoff game)

 Last Game: Antioch had its season come to an end with a 28-14 loss against Franklin (Tenn.)
-HIgh.
+High to finish 6-5.

 Richland Northeast: